curl/everything-curl/usingcurl-returns.md

  3. URL malformed.
 The syntax was not correct.
-This happens when you mistype a URL so that it ends up wrong, or in rare situations you are using a URL that is accepted by another tool that curl doesn't support only because there is no proper univeral URL standard that everyone adheres to.
+This happens when you mistype a URL so that it ends up wrong, or in rare situations you are using a URL that is accepted by another tool that curl doesn't support only because there is no universal URL standard that everyone adheres to.

  4. A feature or option that was needed to perform the desired request was not enabled or was explicitly disabled at build-time.
 To make curl able